 After nurturing the top of the funnel with Video reach campaigns, we then added Video action and Performance Max campaigns to enrich the middle to lower funnel.
 Instead of stand-alone Search campaigns, we successfully scaled performance campaigns across more channels.
 With Performance Max specifically, we were able to tap into Google’s full range of ad channels — YouTube, Display, Search, Discovery, and Gmail — from a single campaign.

 This strategy amplified direct response and donations across more consumer touchpoints.
 Here’s a snapshot of how we combined digital ad campaigns to bring the cross-channel strategy to life.

 As we tested these new campaign strategies, it became imperative to understand the impact of our investments.
 That motivated us to take a deeper look at our measurement practices to ensure we were accurately evaluating marketing impact on our donor-acquisition goals.

-Thanks to data-driven attribution and advances in machine-learning-driven conversion modeling, our team was able to automatically unlock a fuller picture of our donors’ journeys.
+Thanks to data-driven attribution and advances in machine-learning-driven conversion modelling, our team was able to automatically unlock a fuller picture of our donors’ journeys.
 By selecting a data-driven attribution model, we were able to accurately credit the campaigns, keywords, and ads that had the greatest impact on our conversions.
 This helped us see interactions between our campaigns and invest more in the valuable ad interactions that led to incremental donations.

 These strategies combined to help us diversify our digital strategy to build demand and grow conversions across channels — all while improving our measurement foundation — so we can assess the full impact of our marketing.
-Our mission is to make our programs a model for global humanitarian response.
+Our mission is to make our programmes a model for global humanitarian response.
 Our enhanced, full-funnel approach to Google Ads enabled us to supercharge donations and make that mission a reality.